hmrc/vat-service-guide/source/documentation/index.md

 ## End-to-end user journeys

 These journeys show examples of use.
 They are not exhaustive and are not meant to be prescriptive.
-Journeys are broken down into:
+Journeys for businesses and agents are broken down into:

   * VAT set up activities
   * retrieving VAT obligations, submitting returns and paying bills
-  * paying VAT penalties and interest or appealing
+  * paying VAT penalties and interest - or appealing
   * VAT close down activities

 ## Roadmap